kyrylo0605/wordpress/wp-content/plugins/tablepress/readme.txt

 Recent changes are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

-= Version 1.12 =
+= Version 1.14 =
-* Full compatibility with WordPress 5.5.
+* Full compatibility with WordPress 5.8.
+* Enhancement: Make behavior of bulk action selectors on the "All tables" screen more user-friendly.
+* Enhancement: Apply and enforce more granular coding standards for better code maintainability.
+* Enhancement: Allow import files with an .xlsm file extension, in addition to .xlsx files.
-* Enhancement: Add placeholder variables with table and cell information for use in formulas.
+* Enhancement: Add more options (filter and action hooks) for external integration of custom code.
-* Bugfix: Properly handle math formulas with numbers in their names in the math parser.
-* Bugfix: Restore proper highlighting of input fields with invalid values in the admin area.
+* Bugfix: Fix handling of the help box on the "Edit" screen when it's opened again after closing it.
+* Bugfix: Properly return modified table data when external code integrates into TablePress.
+* Bugfix: Correctly localize dates in files names of downloaded export files.
+* Bugfix: Fix typos in the code for math formula parsing that could lead to error messages in rare cases.
 * Updated external libraries (DataTables, SimpleXLSX, Build tools).
 * Some internal changes for better stability, translations, and documentation.

-= Version 1.11 =
+= Version 1.13 =
-* Full compatibility with WordPress 5.4.
+* Full compatibility with WordPress 5.7.
+* Enhancement: Allow replacing/appending existing tables when importing a ZIP archive of files.
+* Enhancement: Add ARIA labels to the table when its name or description is printed.
 * Enhancement: Update list of allowed CSS features in "Custom CSS".
-* Enhancement: Allow more complex "Extra CSS classes", to support more CSS frameworks.
-* Enhancement: Modernize the arrow icons web font loading for faster loading.
-* Enhancement: Support the table markup structure of HTML 5.1.
-* Bugfix: Prevent fatal error due to misspelled function name during Excel import.
+* Enhancement: Increase compatibility with PHP 8 and jQuery 3.x by no longer using deprecated functions.
+* Bugfix: Properly update cell references in formulas when one is moved, on the "Edit" screen.
-* Updated external libraries (SimpleXLSX, CSSTidy, Build tools).
+* Updated external libraries (DataTables, SimpleXLSX, CSSTidy, Build tools).
 * Some internal changes for better stability, translations, and documentation.
+* TablePress 1.13 requires WordPress 5.6!

 == Upgrade Notice ==

-= 1.12 =
+= 1.14 =
 This update is a stability, maintenance, and compatibility release.
 Updating is recommended.

-= 1.11 =
+= 1.13 =
 This update is a stability, maintenance, and compatibility release.
 Updating is recommended.